tsahil01/Web3Cohort/README.md

 - `solana-keygen new` - to generate a new keypair.
 Stored in `~/.config/solana/` directory.
 - `solana address` - to get the address of the keypair.
 - `solana config get` - to get the current configuration.
+- `solana balance` - to get the balance of the account.
+- `solana airdrop 1 ` - to get 1 SOL in the account. (only works on devnet and testnet)

 ### Solana Devnet, Mainnet, Testnet:
 - RPC calls are made to the network to get the data.